UTHealth Expert List

 Gerard Francisco, M.D.

-- Professor and Chairman, Department of Physical Medicine and Rehabilitation (PM&R), UTHealth Medical School
+- Professor and Chairman, Department of Physical Medicine and Rehabilitation (PM&R), McGovern Medical School at UTHealth

 - Chief Medical Officer, TIRR Memorial Hermann